Putnamville Presbyterian Church

-Putnamville Presbyterian Church, also known as Putnamville Methodist Church, is a historic Presbyterian church on IN 243 in Putnamville, Putnam County, Indiana.
+Putnamville Presbyterian Church, also known as Putnamville Methodist Church, is a historic Presbyterian church on IN 243 in Putnamville, Indiana.
 It was built in 1834, and is a one-story, Greek Revival style brick church.
 A vestibule was added in 1953, and educational rooms added in 1961.
 The building was dedicated by the noted Presbyterian minister Henry Ward Beecher.
 It was sold to a Methodist congregation in 1861.

 It was listed on the National Register of Historic Places in 1984.